 Soggy Friday – Weather that Scotland is famous for

-The weather forecast for Friday was typically Scottish, by which I mean cool and grey, with the likelihood of heavy rain, and so it turned out to be.
+The weather forecast for Friday was typically Scottish, by which I mean cool and grey, with the likelihood of heavy rain.
 It was wetter than something that’s very wet.

 After completing the first loop (of about 24 caches) we retired to a nearby garden centre for a bit of lunch.
 The one in question had some nice warming soup.
 Not an obvious choice for most places in August, but very welcome on this particular day.